johnny-miyake/association_across_databases/README.md

 # association_across_databases
 This is a small example project which handles two different DBs and the association of them.

-This project supposes that there is an application DB (Sqlite3) and external logging DB (MySQL) that is also used by other systems.
+This project supposes that there is an application DB (Sqlite3) and an external logging DB (MySQL) that is also used by other systems.

 ## Try it
 You can try this project as below.